 When do I know if I need a mouthguard?

 A dental mouthguard covers the teeth and acts as a cushion to protect your teeth and gums.
-There are a few signs that may let you know you need a dental mouthguard.
-If you wake up in the morning with headaches due to bruxism, the dentist may suggest a mouthguard for nightly use.
+There are a few signs that may let you know you need one.
+If you wake up in the morning with headaches due to bruxism, the dentist may suggest one for nightly use.
 If you’ve begun to play a high contact sport, an athletic mouthguard is often required or recommended for the safety of yourself and other players.
-A dental mouthguard for athletic use and sleeping purposes can be helpful at any age.
+They are helpful at any age for athletic use and sleeping purposes.

 Are mouthguards good for sports?

 A sports mouthguard is beneficial for players of many sports or high-impact activities.
-A sports mouthguard protects the teeth from injury.
-A sports mouthguard also reduces costly visits to the dental office.
+It protects the teeth from injury.
+It also reduces costly visits to the dental office.
 Besides teeth protection, a well-fitted athletic mouthguard also can protect a player from impact to the face and head.
-An athletic mouthguard will cover the upper teeth as the top teeth take most of the pressure from impact.
+It will cover the upper teeth as the top teeth take most of the pressure from impact.

 What’s the difference between a mouthguard and a nightguard?

-While both a mouthguard and nightguard protect your teeth, they are different.
+While they protect your teeth, they are different.
 A mouthguard can be referred to as a sports mouthguard or athletic mouthguard.
 These types of guards will protect your teeth when playing contact or high-impact sports.
 A nightguard can be referred to as being a teeth clenching mouthguard.
-While both are custom mouthguards, they serve different purposes.
+While both are custom-made, they serve different purposes.
 You won’t be able to use your sports mouthguard as a nightguard.
-If you need both, you will have to ask your nightguard dentist for a sports mouthguard or vice versa.
+If you need both, you will have to ask your nightguard dentist for a sports one or vice versa.

-Store bought mouthguards aren’t nearly as durable or comfortable as custom mouthguards.
+Store-bought ones aren’t nearly as durable or comfortable as custom-made ones.
 A custom mouthguard can assure the patient that the teeth are protected from injury due to sports or bruxism as much as they can be.
-If you are interested in getting a dental mouthguard or have questions concerning if a custom mouthguard is right for you, please contact our office!
+If you are interested in getting a dental mouthguard or have questions concerning if it is right for you, please contact our office!